gemfire/gemfire-examples/README.md

 limitations under the License.
 -->
 # VMware GemFire examples
-The examples in this project are showcase features of GemFire and demonstrate their basic usage.
-For details an all GemFire featues, see [our documentation](https://docs.vmware.com/en/VMware-Tanzu-GemFire/index.html)
+The examples in this project showcase features of GemFire and demonstrate their basic usage.
+For details an all GemFire features, see [our documentation](https://docs.vmware.com/en/VMware-GemFire/index.html)

 ## VMware GemFire Version
 Your client code must link against the _same or older_ version (ignoring patch versions) of VMware GemFire as the VMware GemFire server it will connect to.